evoth/blog/README.md

         - Back to previous page
             - E.g., link back to all tags on tag term page
         - Breadcrumb?
+    - POSTS SHOULD HAVE RELATED POSTS, POSTS IN SAME SERIES (or just arrows), etc.
 - Just use parentheses plus dot (). instead of index if it makes it easier to read
 - Add keywords to front matter just 'cause
 - Add svg icon names to front matter for placeholder generation